mosesotieno/dmngt/README.md

 ## Usage

-A fairly common example is on dealing with **multiselct** variables.
+A fairly common example is on dealing with **multiselect** variables.
 One may want to create a variable that utilizes all the responses given by this set of variables.
 An example may presence of a condition where a list of conditions is given one has to pick from that list.
 One may have multiple conditions and one may have none.
 Suppose the data manager wants to create a variable that checks for any condition regardless of